yousefalatari/ma1sd/docs/features/authentication.md

     - [DNS Overwrite](#dns-overwrite)

 ## Description
-Authentication is an enhanced feature of mxisd to ensure coherent and centralized identity management.
+Authentication is an enhanced feature of ma1sd to ensure coherent and centralized identity management.
-It allows to use Identity stores configured in mxisd to authenticate users on your Homeserver.
+It allows to use Identity stores configured in ma1sd to authenticate users on your Homeserver.

 Authentication is divided into two parts:
 - [Basic](#basic): authenticate with a regular username.
 - [Advanced](#advanced): same as basic with extra abilities like authenticate using a 3PID or do username rewrite.

 ## Basic
-Authentication by username is possible by linking synapse and mxisd together using a specific module for synapse, also known as password provider.
+Authentication by username is possible by linking synapse and ma1sd together using a specific module for synapse, also known as password provider.

 ### Overview